World War 3 Alert: Russian Bombers Buzz Alaska Coast — Does Russia Want Alaska Returned?

 The Donald Trump Russia Connection: 5 Facts You Should Know About Candidate’s Possible Ties To Putin

-Those possible American policy changes are believed to include lifting of economic sanctions against Russia.
+Those possible American policy changes are believed to include the lifting of economic sanctions against Russia.

 The confrontation between the Russian bombers and American stealth fighter jets, though unprecedented in the Trump administration, was far from the first aerial duel between U.S. and Russian military aircraft.
 Since 2007, there have been at least 60 such confrontations, with the most recent prior to Monday coming on July 4 of 2015, when Russian bombers flew a mere 40 miles off the coast of Mendocino, California.

-[Featured Image By Alexander Zemlianichenko/AP Images]
+[Featured Image by Alexander Zemlianichenko/AP Images]